Table of Contents

-Work done by gravity is the same for any path between the same two points.
+Work done by gravity is the same for any path between the same 2 points.

-The work is done by gravity just depends on initial and final locations, regardless of path.
+Work done by gravity depends on initial and final locations, regardless of path.
 Energy is conserved.

 Nonconservative forces are forces that do not store energy and are also known as dissipative forces.
-A straightforward example is the pushing of a book.
-When you push a book across a tabletop, the work that is put into it must be enough to cause the book to move across the tabletop—but also to combat the friction that occurs in the opposite direction.
+Straightforward example is the pushing of a book.
+When you push a book across a tabletop, the work that is put into it must not only be enough to cause the book to move across the tabletop—but also to combat the friction that occurs in the opposite direction.
 This type of force, nonconservative force, does not store energy.
-This is also applicable to air resistance as a plane flies in the air.
-Any type of friction-type force removes energy from the system and is no longer available to the system for kinetic energy.
+This same concept is also applicable to air resistance as a plane flies in the air.
+These friction-type forces remove energy from the system and are no longer available to the system for kinetic energy.

 |Conservative forces||Nonconservative forces|

 |The work done by gravity depends on initial and final locations, regardless of path.||The work done by friction is path-dependent.|

 |Energy is conserved.||Energy is not conserved (lost to heat).|